reasonkxx/SelfAssessment/Skills/Programming.md

   - dead code
   - unreachable code
   - duplicate code
-  🖐- exception
+  - exception: 🖐 used
   - return early
   - unittest
- 🖐 - git
+  - git: 🖐 used
- 🖐 - github
+  -github: 🖐 used